-I’m an award winning user experience designer with over 7 years of work experience and a well-established track record of successfully assessing user needs, both quantitatively and qualitatively, to identify levers for change that are realistic and impactful.
+I’m an award winning user experience designer with a well-established track record of successfully assessing user needs, both quantitatively and qualitatively, to identify levers for change that are realistic and impactful.
 With empathy and an understanding of behavioral economics I approach customers where they are in order to design products that fulfill their needs and change behavior.

-In 2016 I worked on myUSCIS, designing the online Application for Naturalization, among other tools and resources to help people navigate the immigration process.
+In 2016 I worked on myUSCIS, designing the online Application for Naturalization, along with other tools and resources to help people navigate the immigration process.

 Some of my other consulting work includes designing websites and mobile apps for The Arnhold Institute of Global Health at Mount Sinai, Bicycle Financial, Blue Water Media, GRID Impact, Bloomingdale’s, GoGirl Finance and InternsMe.